 Research and Development Costs - Research and development costs are expensed as incurred.
+Research and development reimbursements are recorded by the Company as a reduction of research and development costs.

 Share-Based Payments - The Company estimates the fair value of each stock option award at the grant date by using the Black-Scholes option pricing model.
 The fair value determined represents the cost for the award and is recognized over the vesting period during which an employee is required to provide service in exchange for the award.
 The Company accounts for forfeitures of stock options as they occur.